Photo Credit: Dennis Wong

 Whine Buster – buh-bye cranky kiddos!

-- 1-3 drops lavender essential oil* to add to the calming qualities of magnesium (oils I use); for very small children, diffuse a couple drops in a bowl of warm water and place near tub instead of in the water
+(; for very small children, diffuse a couple drops in a bowl of warm water and place near tub instead of in the water oils I use)

-- a full belly and a bath are my secret weapons against whiny children…and grownups
+a full belly and a bath are my secret weapons against whininess

 Relaxation For the Rest of Us

-- 3-5 drops of a soothing essential oil* (oils I use) such as lavender, chamomile, orange, frankincense, or even patchouli stirred or shaken into the magnesium before adding to the water to emulsify.
+(such as lavender, chamomile, orange, frankincense, or even patchouli stirred or shaken into the magnesium before adding to the water to emulsify. oils I use)